SamuelEarl/samuelearl/src/routes/blog/data-science-ml-ai/how-to-setup-data-science-projects-with-jupyter-notebooks-or-jupyter-lab/+page.svelte.md

 3. If you get a message in VSCode that says, ".NET 9 SDK REQUIRED", then click the "Install here" link that follows the message and follow the instructions.
 4. Activate Your Virtual Environment:
     1. In the top left corner of the notebook file you will see a button for `Select Kernel`.
 (NOTE: That button looks more like a label than a button.)
-    2. Click that button >> `Python Environments...` >> Select the virtual environment that you created previously.
+    2. Click that button >> `Python Environments...` >> Look for the name of the virtual environment that you created previously and select it.
-    3. You should now see that `Select Kernel` has been replaced by the virtual environment that you selected.
+    3. You should now see that `Select Kernel` has been replaced by the name of the virtual environment that you selected.

 ### Step 4.b.
 (Alternative): Use JupyterLab inside your virtual environment